-Under Title IV-E, several partially federally-funded programs are authorized, which are designed specifically to care for eligible children residing in fully licensed and eligible out-of-home care placements, and to provide adoption subsidy payments for children who are in adoptive placements.
+Under Title IV-E, several partially federally-funded programs are authorized, which are designed specifically to care for eligible children residing in fully licensed and eligible out of-home care placements, and to provide adoption subsidy payments for children who are in adoptive placements.

-There are eligibility criteria that must be met in order to claim Title IV-E reimbursement on behalf of a child.
-The Department completes a determination of a child's eligibility for each specific program and maintains the child's eligibility status throughout the entire time the child is in out-of-home care.
-For any period of time the child does not meet the eligibility criteria, Title IV-E reimbursement may not be claimed for the child.
-The Department of Children and Families is the single state agency authorized to enter into an interagency agreement with another public agency for the purpose of making a pass-through of Title IV-E reimbursements.
-When a public agency certifies that local funds have been appropriated and expended for eligible allowable Title IV-E expenditures, federal reimbursement grant funds provided to the state are passed through to the public agency that provided the "certified match."
+There are eligibility criteria that must be met to claim Title IV-E reimbursement on behalf of a child.
+The department completes a determination of a child's eligibility for each specific program and maintains the child's eligibility status throughout the entire time the child is in out-of-home care.
+For any period of time the child does not meet the eligibility criteria, Title IV-E reimbursement cannot be claimed for the child.
+The department is the single state agency authorized to enter into an interagency agreement with another public agency for the purpose of making a pass-through of Title IV-E reimbursements.
+When a public agency certifies, that local funds have been appropriated and expended for eligible, allowable Title IV-E expenditures, federal reimbursement grant funds provided to the state are passed through to the public agency that provided the "certified match."

-Under state statute, the local match process is available to all public agencies and taxing authorities, and enables those agencies to use locally-appropriated public funds as a match for earning federal funds.
+Under state statutes, the local match process is available to all public agencies and taxing authorities and enables those agencies to use locally-appropriated public funds as a match for earning federal funds.

-In March 2006, the Department received approval from the Department of Health and Human Services, Administration for Children and Families, to implement a Title IV-E Foster Care Demonstration Waiver starting October 1, 2006.
-Title IV-E Foster Care Waiver allows for more flexible use of federal dollars and a more streamlined process for claiming reimbursements.
+In March 2006, the department received approval from the Department of Health and Human Services, Administration for Children and Families (ACF), to implement a Title IV-E Foster Care Demonstration Waiver (Title IV-E waiver) starting October 1, 2006.
+The Title IV-E waiver allows for more flexible use of federal dollars and a more streamlined process for claiming reimbursements.
 The amount of Title IV-E foster care funds Florida receives each year is capped.
 The state receives a defined amount of federal foster care funds based on the amount of funds received in the federal fiscal year that ended September 30, 2005.
-Effective October 1, 2013, the Department receives an annual 1.2 percent increase.
+Effective October 1, 2013, the department receives an annual 1.2% increase.
 As such, the state no longer has the ability to increase foster care earnings with additional certified match dollars generated by local agencies.
+As the Title IV-E waiver is set to expire on September 30, 2019, the flexibility of using Title IV-E waiver dollars currently expended through local match initiatives will also expire.